jamiehenzy/Genome_analysis/README.md

 ## Course material
 The material for the course is arranged in repositories (that are perpetually under construction) that begin with "CTGA_":
-+ CGTA_Getting-started - Syllabus; intro readings; setting up command-line access; best practices and tips, etc.
++ 0_Getting-started - Syllabus; intro readings; setting up command-line access; best practices and tips, etc.
-+ CGTA_UNIX_HPC - Basic tutorial and exercises to get students comfortable with the command line, both locally and remotely.
++ 1_UNIX_HPC - Basic tutorial and exercises to get students comfortable with the command line, both locally and remotely.
-+ CGTA_Explore - Specific command-line tools for downloading, viewing, parsing, and performing simple analysis on data.
++ 2_Explore - Specific command-line tools for downloading, viewing, parsing, and performing simple analysis on data.
-+ CGTA_RStudio - Tutorials for installing packages, reading in and parsing data, and performing analyses in RStudio.
++ 3_RStudio - Tutorials for installing packages, reading in and parsing data, and performing analyses in RStudio.
++ 4_Visualization - Plotting and visualizing data in various ways in RStudio.
-+ CGTA_DGE - Introduction to the workflow of differential gene expression analysis; students start with reads and end with a heatmap to visualize DE genes.
++ 5_DGE - Introduction to the workflow of differential gene expression analysis; students start with reads and end with a heatmap to visualize DE genes.
-+ CGTA_Phylo - Exercises to introduce concepts of phylogenetics and RStudio scripts to carry out a homolog-to-MSA-to-tree analysis.
++ 6_Phylo - Exercises to introduce concepts of phylogenetics and RStudio scripts to carry out a homolog-to-MSA-to-tree analysis.

 ### Material in this repo, "Getting Started"
 + Syllabus: Refer to this document often!
 Make a note somewhere of all due dates and exam dates!
 Read the fine print!